melissafisheranalyst/Etsy-Art_Analysis/README.md

 The Jupyter Notebooks contain detailed analyses, visualizations, and SQL queries used throughout the project.
 Please refer to these notebooks for insights and methodologies.

 ## Results
-The **Results** folder contains a **PDF version** of the Google Slides presentation, showcasing key visualizations and summarizing best practices for successful Etsy listings.
+The **Results** folder contains a **PDF version** of the Canva Slides presentation, showcasing key visualizations and summarizing best practices for successful Etsy listings.

 ## Repository Structure
 The repository is organized into the following main folders: